BrightspaceUI/localize-behavior/README.md

 [![Bower version][bower-image]][bower-url]
 [![Build status][ci-image]][ci-url]

-[Polymer](https://www.polymer-project.org) mixin wrapper around [app-localize-behavior](https://github.com/PolymerElements/app-localize-behavior), adding automatic language resolution, timezone and locale overrides support.
+[Polymer](https://www.polymer-project.org) mixin for localization of text, dates, times, numbers and file sizes.
+Also supports automatic language resolution, timezone and locale overrides.

 For further information on this and other components, refer to [The Brightspace UI Guide](https://github.com/BrightspaceUI/guide/wiki).